On-Campus Employment for International (F1 and J1) Students

 - Student must request an On-Campus Employment Verification Letter from the IESC.
 This letter will verify that the applicant is an international student that has been authorized to work on campus.

-- Student must to the IESC a copy of their on-campus employment offer letter along with their On-Campus Employment Verification Letter Request to the IESC.
+- Student must submit to the IESC a copy of their on-campus employment offer letter along with their On-Campus Employment Verification Letter Request to the IESC.
 The offer letter must include the Employer Identification Number.
 (Download a sample of the offer letter.)

 - The student must take both letters along with his or her CSUN I-20 form and valid passport (which includes his or her student visa and I-94 arrival/departure card) to the local Social Security Administration (SSA) office to apply.

 - Students may go back to the SSA office within three days to ask if they have been issued a number.
 If they have, the SSA will give the student a printout with their SSN on it.
 The student will receive his or her Social Security card in the mail in about 10 business days.

 Please note that it may take three days to a month to obtain a SSN.
 SSA will not process an application if it is more than 30 days in advance of the scheduled job start date.

 - International students are eligible to work on-campus on a part time basis, which is 20 or fewer hours per week when school is in session.

 - If you are eligible and intend to register for the next semester, you may work on campus for 21 or more hours, which is defined by the USCIS as full-time employment during vacation periods (summer and winter).

 - The on-campus work permits have expiration dates and must be renewed prior to expiration.

 - Government sponsor students are responsible for notifying their sponsoring government of their intention to engage in on-campus employment.